richardgaywood/paydata.org/content/sprawlrunners/characters/edges.md

 weight: 400
 description:  New and improved edges
 date: 2020-11-18
-lastmod: 2021-03-21
+lastmod: 2023-05-08
 ---

-## Edges with required <i class="fa-brands fa-superpowers"></i> augmentation trapping
+## Edges with {{% augtrap %}}  required augmentation trapping

 In my houserules, certain standard SWADE edges are modified to require an "augmentation" trapping.
 This means they are only available as either specialised cyberware or a physical adept magical ability.
-These Edges are all listed below and annotated with the <i class="fa-brands fa-superpowers"></i> icon.
+These Edges are all listed below and annotated with the {{% augtrap %}} icon.

 NB: for avoidance of doubt: only characters with the Adept arcane background can use the Adept trapping.
 Mages who take edges with the Bioware trapping suffer the same -1 penalty to magic rolls as if they'd taken one of the Cyberware edges.